Bullying and suicide: Cyberbullying

 Cyberbullying is a form of aggression by using the internet and/or electronic communication, such as mobile phones, e-mail, and text message, to cause humiliation, terrorization, embarrassment, and/or psychological distress to a peer.
 In comparison to verbal bullying, a research study showed that adolescents who reported cyberbullying were 11.5 times more likely to have suicidal ideation, while those who have reported verbal bullying were only 8.4 times more likely.
 In another study, 75% of adolescents who experienced cyberbullying presented with higher suicidal ideation than those who have experienced verbal bullying.
 Furthermore, cyberbullying is becoming more prevalent and reoccurring than normal bullying in today's society with the increase in ownership of technology throughout the world.
 Cyberbullying in ways is worse than regular bullying since in a sense it does not have to stop since social media can follow you wherever you go and the bully in question can be harder to contain, which results in more consistent and harsher bullying between two parties.
 Lastly as the constant cyberbullying continues it can cause the victim to experience an array of emotions like anger, sadness, and loneliness which can lead to their state of mind completely changing that typically include anxiety and depressive habits.
 As this state of minds get worse it can even cause the victim to commit suicide.

 Amanda Michelle Todd was a victim of cyberbullying and committed suicide.
 On October 19, 2012, at the age of 15, from British Columbia, Canada.
 She posted a video on YouTube, sharing her story of being stalked, used, being bullied at school and by online comments.
 Her story escalated when the online comments, cyberbullying, told her that she should have used another bleach to kill herself.
 This lead Todd to hang herself, not long after.

 As of 2022, research has come to show that perpetrators of cyberbullying often report having a history of being bullied themselves, and their rates of suicidality are similar to those who are victims of cyberbullying.

 Lesbian, Gay, Bisexual, Transgender (LGBTQ+) Youth

-US lesbian, gay, and bisexual students attempt suicide 2–7 times more than heterosexuals and up to one third of transgender people has made an attempt on their life.
+US lesbian, gay, and bisexual students attempt suicide 2–7 times more than heterosexuals, and up to one third of transgender people have made an attempt on their own life.
 Young adults of the LGBT community "must cope with developing sexual minority identity along with negative comments, jokes, and threats of violence".
 A research identified that 19 studies were linked to suicidal behavior in lesbian, gay, and bisexual (LGB) students to bullying at school.
 Lesbian, Gay, Bisexual, and Transgender students experience more bullying than heterosexual or cisgender students.